 When you turn, remember to lean.
-But the problem lies in the fact that the radius of the turn and the speed of your bike are rarely ever in a harmony, therefore you must remember to keep your bike and body leaning at different angles.
+But the problem lies in the fact that the radius of the turn and your bike’s speed is rarely ever in harmony.
+Therefore you must remember to keep your bike and body leaning at different angles.

-It basically means while you are turning your bike around the corner, keep your body straighter.
-So your bike is leaning but you are not!
+It means while you are turning your bike around the corner, keep your body straighter.
+So your bike is leaning, but you are not!

 How To Make A Mountain Bike Faster On The Road

-Certain bikers, who own mountain bikes, like to ride the same bike on the roads as well, to commute to school or work.
+Who owns a mountain bike like to ride the same bike on the roads and commute to school or work.
 Riding a mountain bike on the road may sound a bit out of place at first, but it is only practical when you think about it.

 Mountain bikes are sturdier and safer.
 So what do you need to do to go faster on the road using a mountain bike?
-You need to make some changes to these four things—suspension, gearing, tires, and positioning.
+It would help if you made some changes to these four things—suspension, gearing, tires, and positioning.

-Suspension: If you have a lockout, use it to adjust the suspensions to ride easily on the roads.
-If you do not possess a lockout, simply increase the air pressure in the suspension to make it stiffer to roll on the road.
+Suspension: If you have a lockout, use it to adjust the suspensions to ride smoothly on the roads.
+If you do not possess a lockout, increase the suspension’s air pressure to make it stiffer to roll on the road.
 This will reduce bobbing while you pedal on even ground, like a road.

 Tires: Pump up your mountain bike tires to 40-50 pounds per square inch (PSI).
-You can also carry some slick spare tires with yourself while you go for long road riding sessions, so that, if you change your mind and want to ride on the mountainous areas instead, you can replace with the spare tires.
+You can also carry some slick spare tires with you while you go for long road riding sessions so that if you change your mind and want to ride on the mountainous areas instead, you can replace them with the spare tires.

-Gearing: If you are using a different set of wheels for mountain biking and road riding, then you can get a new set of cassette or rear gears too.
-The cassettes for road rides have more gears for gradual increase in your cadence for a faster ride.
+If you are using a different set of wheels for mountain biking and road riding, you can get a new set of the cassette or rear gears.
+The cassettes for road rides have more gears for a gradual increase in your cadence for a faster ride.